emqxarchive/emqx-docs-en/source/config.rst

     log.info.file = info.log

 --------------------------------------
-Anonymous authentication and ACL files
+Anonymous Authentication and ACL Files
 --------------------------------------

 Whether to allow the client to pass the authentication as an anonymous identity: